tobyscott25/cvshare/README.md

 # cvshare
-Create a CV, or multiple, that you want to store online.
+Create a CV, or multiple, that you want to store (and share from) online.
 For convenience sake.